 To make the base creamier, add up to ½ cup cream to the soup when the crushed tomatoes are added.

-If you prefer to cook the lasagna noodles right in the soup, add 1 cup additional broth or and let it bubble gently for about 12 minutes.
+If you prefer to cook the lasagna noodles right in the soup, add 1 cup additional broth and let it bubble gently for about 12 minutes.
 (I recommend cooking them separately for ideal texture.)

 Slow Cooker Method: